Philipp123623/Astra-website/README.md

 `git clone https://github.com/Philipp123623/Astra-website`

-open index.html with any code editor and edit the name or logo and then have fun.
+open index.php with any code editor and edit the name or logo and then have fun.

 ## Built With: